 Why Your Leaders Need Emotional Intelligence

 For years emotional intelligence has been a desirable trait for leaders, but one that has primarily been focused on only during the hiring process, if at all.
-By leaders either not being aware of the importance of emotional intelligence within an organization, or not being equipped to train and coach team members in this important area, companies are allowing untapped potential to walk into and out of their workspaces day after day.
+By leaders either not being aware of the importance of emotional intelligence within an organization, or not being equipped to train and coach team members in this important area, companies are allowing the untapped potential to walk into and out of their workspaces day after day.

 Emotional Intelligence and Leadership

 Tapping into that resource begins by understanding what exactly it is, and its potential effects within an individual and organization.
 According to Jeff Moss in a recent Forbes article, “Emotional intelligence is a person’s ability to recognize, understand and manage their feelings and emotions, as well as those of others.”
-The impact within an organization of even a single team member’s high or low emotional intelligence can have ripple effects through an entire culture; particularly if that individual is in a position of leadership.
+The impact within an organization or even a single team member’s high or low emotional intelligence can have ripple effects through an entire culture; particularly if that individual is in a position of leadership.

 It does not take much effort to think of several examples of individuals with all of the talent or IQ needed to excel but who lack the emotional intelligence needed to succeed.
-Examples of celebrities, athletes, and high profile executives can begin to fill a page rather quickly.
+Examples of celebrities, athletes, and high-profile executives can begin to fill a page rather quickly.
 That’s because extremely low emotional intelligence is very easy to spot.
-Talent and ability may mask some issues for a time, or worse, cause leadership to turn a blind eye, but the ticking time bomb of low emotional intelligence will ultimately explode if not dealt with up front.
+Talent and ability may mask some issues for a time, or worse, cause leadership to turn a blind eye, but the ticking time bomb of low emotional intelligence will ultimately explode if not dealt with upfront.

 A 2017 article from Harvard gave tips for communicating with someone who isn’t highly emotionally intelligent that included: